Loading…

 Keep customer data in Australian or EU-hosted tools where possible, and never store full credit card or licence numbers in a chatbot.

 Pick the bottleneck.
-If you're losing Pawshake bookings to faster responders, start with an AI receptionist.
+If you're losing Pawshake bookings to faster responders, start with an AI receptionist — the same fix that works for electricians missing after-hours calls.
 If client updates are eating your evenings, automate those.
 If invoices and admin are piling up, start with Xero or MYOB.
 One workflow at a time, measured for a month, beats a giant rollout.

 FAQ